PaulinaCarcamo/ECommerceFront04012023/README.md

 - Add items to shopping cart.
 - Keep shopping cart items onhold.
-- Make transactions with Paypal Sandbox
+- Make transactions with Paypal Sandbox.
 - Register user and create new account.
 - Login to an existing account.
 - Filter products by categories, price or brand.